Adventuresmith/dart-dice-parser/README.md

     * `AdX#<B` -- roll `A` `X`-sided dice, count any less than B
     * `AdX#=B` -- roll `A` `X`-sided dice, count any equal to B
 * addition/subtraction/multiplication and parenthesis are allowed
-* numbers must be integers, and division is is not supported.
+* numbers must be integers
+* division is is not supported.

 ### Examples